wilfredinni/python-cheatsheet/docs/cheatsheet/decorators.md

 Python Decorators
 </base-title>

-A Python Decorator is a syntax that provides a concise and reusable way for extending a function or a class.
+A Python Decorator provides a concise and reusable way for extending a function or a class.

 ## Bare bone decorator

-A decorator in its simplest form is a function that takes another function as an argument and returns a wrapper function.
+A decorator in its simplest form is a function that takes another function as an argument and returns a wrapper.
 The following example shows the creation of a decorator and its usage.

 ```python
 def your_decorator(func):